 In fall we get an opportunity to continue to grow warm-weather vegetables IF we get them in at the proper planting time.
 Peppers, squash, cucumbers, eggplant, tomatoes and more are in the nurseries by the beginning of August, if not earlier.
 Plant tomatoes after the first couple weeks of August and it will take a wish and a prayer in order to get a harvest in before the first cold snap.
 Follow our vegetable planting guide these next few early months of fall to see what you should be planting and when.

 Since we can’t pump “harvest spice” potpourri through the phone and computer, we’re going to tempt you with the sight of some cold-weather veggies you can look forward to trying AFTER getting your second round of warm-weather veggies in.
 Call or check in often to see when new shipments and cold-weather vegetables have arrived.

-So, come on in and gather your warm-weather veggies first (You can use your Bonus Bucks this month!), save some room in your garden, then visit again for the cold-weather veggies that will follow.
+So, come on in and gather your warm-weather veggies first but be sure to save some room in your garden for the cold-weather veggies that will follow.
 It’s gonna be a busy fall, but it just might be the best one yet!

 ~The Happy Gardener, Lisa Mulroy